Cricket: England V Australia 2nd Test Scoreboard - UrduPoint

 Cricket: England V Australia 2nd Test Scoreboard

-London, (UrduPoint / Pakistan Point News - 29th Jun, 2023 ) :Scoreboard at the close of Australia's first innings on the second day of the second Test against England at Lord's on Wednesday: Australia 1st Innings (overnight: 339-5) D.
+London, (UrduPoint / Pakistan Point News - 29th Jun, 2023 ) :Scoreboard at stumps on the second day of the second Test between England and Australia at Lord's on Thursday: Australia 1st Innings (overnight: 339-5) D.

 Warner b Tongue 66 U. Khawaja b Tongue 17 M. Labuschagne c Bairstow b Robinson 47 S. Smith c Duckett b Tongue 110 T. Head st Bairstow b Root 77 C. Green c Anderson b Root 0 A. Carey lbw b Broad 22 M.